Setting the context

 This is the big crunch for a lot of individuals and organisations, can you work effectively without face-to-face contact?
 And the answers good readers is a resounding ‘yes’, but also ‘no’.
 It does not come easily, technology helps when used in the right place at the right time (voice- and video-conferencing, instant messaging and shared electronic workspaces etc.), but there is a need for a lot more effort and discipline for individuals and groups to communicate effectively to get the job done.
 It’s no good just putting the hours in, if you could be doing something more fulfilling elsewhere with those precious hours.
 In the absence of physical presence and non-verbal communication, all our other senses and emotional skills such as empathy, intuition, social and political awareness, relationships and trust-building need to expand and fill in the gaps.
 That said, if possible schedule some events and meet-ups in the real world, getting a fix of human contact and engagement can give you a boost back in the virtual world.

 An interesting debate has broken out recently amongst my fellow Business Analysts, responding to this very question, ‘Is it possible for a … to work remotely?’
 Fill in the blanks for your particular business or profession.
 It has resulted in some strong views from the raging, ‘working remotely…is a deplorable substitute for the real thing’ to more positive and supportive comments.
-This blog post from the Virtual BA addresses some of the challenges:

 (3) Only Connect